barberd/altair-cpm-serialdisk/README.md

 I used the zasm assembler to build the software.
 Conceptually you could use any 8080 assembler, but might have to make minor syntax changes.
 Zasm is available from https://k1.spdns.de/Develop/Projects/zasm/Distributions/.

+## Choose your IO card

+Right now the firstboot.asm, loader2.asm, sbl.asm, boot.asm, bios.asm, and user.asm files are all coded for the s100computers.com Serial IO Card USB port.

+By commenting out the USBDATA equate in the files, code for the MITS 2-SIO card with ioport 16 and 17 is used instead.

 ## Build the CPM disk image

 Move the LIFEBOAT-CPM22-48K.DSK into the cpm directory.
 Enter the directory and execute ./makeserialcpm.sh, adjusting paths as needed.
 If it all works, you'll end up with serialcpm.dsk.
 Move this into the serialdrive directory.